-We study the dynamics and mechanisms brain development using multidisciplinary approach including molecular and cellular biology, live-cell imaging and mechanobiology.
+We study the dynamics and mechanisms of brain development with special focuses on neuronal migration and dendrite patterning.
+To this end, we use multidisciplinary approach including molecular and cellular biology, high- and super-resolution microscopy, next generation sequencing and mechanobiology.
 We also aim to develop live-imaging techniques for observation of molecular signals controlling cell motility in the developing brain.
 Please visit our lab website for details.